shivam-ft/BEV_crankshaft/README.md

 2. Execute the cells in the main training notebook to train the model from scratch or load checkpointed weights.
 3. For validation, ensure the pre-trained weights (`bev_model_final2.pth`) and configuration file (`bev_cfg.pkl`) are accessible.
 4. Run the evaluation notebook to generate the JSON results, metric plots, and qualitative BEV sample comparisons.

+**Note**:Download all the files provided in the drive link to my drive folder of your drive.